cse-sim/cse/doc/README.md

 # CSE User Manual Build Scripts

 The files in this folder are concerned with building the documentation and website for CSE; specifically, the CSE User Manual.
-The build process heavily leverages the [Ruby] programming language, the [Pandoc] documentation processing tool, and, optionally, [Node.js] for doing compression of html/css.
+The build process heavily leverages the [Ruby] programming language, the [Pandoc] documentation processing tool, and, [Node.js] for doing compression of html/css.
 The majority of the build process is contained in the `rakefile.rb` located in this directory with supporting code in the `lib` subdirectory.
 The "source code" for the documentation is written in [Pandoc-flavored Markdown] with the manifest of files located in [YAML] files, both in the `src` directory.
 Additional support files are located in the `config` directory.
 The `test` directory is test code specifically for the documentation build system -- it can be run using `rake test` from the command line.

 The source files including both manifest files (in YAML) and markdown files (ending with a `.md` extension) are preprocessed by "embedded Ruby" or [ERB] prior to running through the rest of the documentation build pipeline.